steve-westwood/explore-service/README.md

 ### Extending the Project

-#### Pagination

-I didn't have enough time to implement pagination for the `ListLikedYou` and `ListNewLikedYou` endpoints.
-This requirement would show the microservice's performance for high usage customers.

 #### End-to-End Tests

 To extend this microservice with end-to-end (E2E) tests, you could create a separate Go project that acts as a gRPC client and tests the containerized service locally.
 Although expensive, this test would be highly valuable for testing data integrity and performance.